diogogithub/gnu-social/README.md

 * GNU social has a bug tracker for any defects you may find, or ideas for making things better. <https://notabug.org/diogo/gnu-social/issues>
 * Patches are welcome, preferrably to our repository on notabug.org. <https://notabug.org/diogo/gnu-social>

+## Credits

+An incomplete list of developers who've worked on GNU social, or its predecessors StatusNet and Free Social has been made available in `CREDITS.md`.

+### Current team

+* Matt Lee
+* Mikael Nordfeldth
+* Diogo Cordeiro
+* Bruno Casteleiro
+* Miguel Dantas
+* Alexei Sorokin